rafael84/shortener/README.md

 # shortener
-A sample URL Shortner written in GO
+A sample URL Shortener written in GO

 ## Test